I made THREE simple balloon arches for Jame’s 1st birthday!

 *TIP: Gold latex balloons are ugly, don’t buy them!
 Originally, I wanted gold in my palette but was super disappointed with how they looked blown up.

 This is a MUST.
 Do not even think about blowing up all of your balloons by mouth.
 This thing is a life saver!
+Also the electric pump comes with balloon arch tape too – it’s basically a little balloon arch kit!

 Do not skip out on this, a low temp glue gun is very necessary!
 Without it you will just have a simple string of balloons on the balloon arch tape.
 You need the low temp glue gun to stick smaller balloons onto the larger ones!
 PS make sure it is “low temperature” a regular glue gun will burn through the latex and pop your poor balloons.